This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 We understand that General Tso’s Chicken does not need an introduction to our American readers.
-Still, to my surprise, there are hardly any restaurants that serve this mouth-watering American Chinese cuisine in Hong Kong and Malaysia.
+Still, to my surprise, there are hardly any Chinese restaurants that serve this mouth-watering American Chinese cuisine in Hong Kong and Malaysia.

-Shoot me a question at the comment section below whenever you have doubts.
+Shoot me a question in the comment section below whenever you have doubts.
 By doing so, you are helping me to get my messages across in the most precise means, as I will keep updating the content of this article.

 Let’s dive straight into the details.